-This bespoke shower enclosure is a project we recently completed for Key Land Homes.
+This bespoke shower enclosure is a project we recently completed for in Prior Lake, MN for Key Land Homes.
 You’ll notice how charmingly the frameless glass plays off of the rustic character of the tilework.
 An operable transom was included over the door to allow for venting since this is a steam shower, and the bathroom fan is located outside the enclosure.
 The transom piece operates simply by pivoting on its center hinges.
 Without proper venting, a steam shower could invite mold and mildew buildup (yuck), so we want to get the moist air out of there efficiently.

 Obviously, while a person is showering and wanting to enjoy a steam, just the opposite is true – the water vapor needs to build up and remain trapped inside.
 Vinyl gaskets are ran between the seams to help achieve this by blocking air flow.
 As you can tell from the photo, the gaskets blend into the glass nicely in order to maintain the clean look of the frameless enclosure.